CLI Reference

 What it does:

-- Transforms all Ruby source files (models, controllers, views, routes, migrations, seeds)
+- Transforms Ruby source files (models, controllers, views, routes, migrations, seeds)

 - Writes individual JavaScript files to the output directory